gavinlyonsrepo/RpiMotorLib/README.md

 Şeparate help files are in documentation folder to learn how to use library.
 Click on the relevant URL link in tables below.
 Test files used during development are in test folder of repo.
-Example snippets are also available in some of the documentation files.
-There is a libre office spreadsheet file in the Documentation folder called Matrix, which shows which class is used for which controller, or consult the docstring of the appropriate python file.
+There is a software matrix section below which shows which class is used for which controller, or consult the docstring of the appropriate python file.

 1. Stepper motors